Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Results and discussions

+For $M_{\widetilde{R}_2}=1.0~\text{TeV}$ (Fig.~\ref{fig:combined_significance_1_TeV_MLQ_MN_50}), the sensitivity is dominated by pair production.
+The corresponding contours exhibit an approximately linear and monotonic dependence on $Y_{12}$ and $Z_{11}$ up to $Y_{12}\lesssim 1$, reflecting the QCD-dominated nature of the production cross section, which is largely insensitive to the Yukawa couplings.
+In this regime, the signal yield is primarily controlled by the branching ratios, which remain nearly constant, leading to the observed scaling.
+For $Y_{12}\gtrsim 1$, Yukawa-induced contributions proportional to $Y_{12}^4$ become relevant, resulting in a turnover of the contours, where smaller values of $Z_{11}$ suffice to maintain a fixed significance.

-The single production contours display a qualitatively different behavior.
-For $Z_{11}\simeq 0.2$ and $Y_{12}\lesssim 10^{-2}$, the contours are largely insensitive to variations in $Y_{12}$.
-This reflects the fact that single production is dominated by gluon–quark initiated processes that primarily depend on $Z_{11}$.
-As $Y_{12}$ increases, the contours exhibit a pronounced dip, corresponding to an increase in $\mathrm{BR}(\widetilde{R}_2\to \mu j)$ and a compensating reduction in the value of $Z_{11}$ required to achieve a given significance.
-Once the BRs stabilize, the contours again become weakly dependent on $Y_{12}$.
-The combined production contours initially follow the pair production behavior but merge with the single production contours at larger values of the couplings, reflecting the transition between the two dominant production mechanisms.
+In contrast, single production exhibits a distinct parametric dependence.
+At small $Y_{12}\lesssim 10^{-2}$, the sensitivity is largely controlled by $Z_{11}$, as the dominant gluon–quark initiated processes are insensitive to $Y_{12}$.
+As $Y_{12}$ increases, the contours develop a characteristic dip driven by the enhancement of $\mathrm{BR}(\widetilde{R}_2\to \mu j)$, which reduces the required $Z_{11}$ for a fixed signal yield.
+At larger couplings, the contours flatten, indicating a weak residual dependence on $Y_{12}$.
+The combined sensitivity closely follows pair production at small couplings and transitions smoothly to the single production behavior at larger couplings, demonstrating the complementarity of the two production modes.

-In Fig.~\ref{fig:combined_significance_2_TeV_MLQ_MN_50}, we show the corresponding results for $M_{\widetilde{R}_2}=2.0~\text{TeV}$.
-Compared to the $1.0~\text{TeV}$ case, the $2\sigma$ projection contours from pair and combined production retain a monotonic behavior, {while the $5\sigma$ pair production contour becomes insensitive to $Y_{12}$ for $Y_{12}<1$ } and requires $Z_{11}\sim\mathcal{O}(1)$.
-This reflects the reduced QCD pair production cross section at higher masses.
-Owing to the Majorana nature of the RHN, the contributions from the previously subdominant $Z_{11}$-dependent diagrams to pair production rises, allowing larger values of $Z_{11}$ to partially compensate for phase-space suppression.
-For $Y_{12}\gtrsim 1$,Yukawa ($Y_{12}$)-induced contributions become significant and lead to a downward turn in the contours.
-The single production contours retain the qualitative features observed at $1.0~\text{TeV}$, albeit with a smoother dependence on $Y_{12}$.
-In this mass range, the $5\sigma$ combined contour closely follows the single production contour, indicating the reduced impact of pair production.
-The SUSY-inspired constraints no longer restrict the parameter space shown.
+For $M_{\widetilde{R}_2}=2.0~\text{TeV}$ (Fig.~\ref{fig:combined_significance_2_TeV_MLQ_MN_50}), the impact of phase-space suppression becomes evident.
+While the $2\sigma$ contours retain a monotonic dependence, the $5\sigma$ reach from pair production requires $Z_{11}\sim \mathcal{O}(1)$ and becomes largely insensitive to $Y_{12}$ for $Y_{12}\lesssim 1$.
+In this regime, contributions from $Z_{11}$-dependent diagrams, enabled by the Majorana nature of the RHN, partially compensate for the reduced QCD cross section.
+For $Y_{12}\gtrsim 1$, Yukawa-induced contributions again lead to a downward turn in the contours.
+The single production contours remain qualitatively similar to the $1.0~\text{TeV}$ case but with a smoother dependence on $Y_{12}$.
+Notably, the combined $5\sigma$ sensitivity is now largely driven by single production, signaling the onset of the transition in the dominant production mechanism.
+The SUSY-inspired constraints no longer significantly impact the parameter space.